juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 - `[hdfs://]namenode1:port,namenode2:port[/path]`
 - `[hdfs://]nameservice[/path]`

+For HDFS which enable kerberos, `KRB5KEYTAB` and `KRB5PRINCIPAL` environment var can be used to set keytab and principal.

 ## Apache Ozone

 Apache Ozone is a scalable, redundant, and distributed object storage for Hadoop.
 It supports S3-compatible interface, so we could set `--storage` to `s3` directly.